Best restaurants in Vancouver

 Why go: Offering both vegetarian and non-veggie dishes, everyone will find something they love here—whether ordering à la carte or off the family-style sharing menu.
 Buttermilk-fried chicken is a fave.

-What is it: The Vancouver version of Beijing's exclusive Origo Club, but this one's open to everyone.
+What is it: As Vancouver's version of Beijing's exclusive Origo Club, you may think that it'd be tricky to reserve a table here, but fear not eager gastronomers: Origo Club is open to everyone.
 East meets west with a French-inspired menu and an Asian art gallery.
-Origo Club is just across the Fraser River from the Vancouver International Airport in Richmond (the perfect antidote to a long layover).
+Situated only a short distance from the Fraser River and the Vancouver International Airport in Richmond, it's the perfect antidote to a long layover.